Joncom/impact-rotation-issue/README.md

 ## Explanation ##

-As you can see from the first screenshot, each rectangle has a non-zero `angle` value and is therefore rotating into the screen area (bordered in green).
+As you can see from the first screenshot, each rectangle has a non-zero `angle` value and is therefore rotated into the screen area when drawn.

 However, in the second screenshot, several of the rotated rectangles are not drawn.